tousef-refuge/2D-Game-Template/README.md

   ```
 - Do whatever you want with the code now.
 Go crazy aaaahhh
 - If you plan to run the code just do ```gradle run```
+- As an alternative to all this you can just...click on "Use this template"
+  lmao I literally discovered this like 5 minutes ago

 ## Features